awsdocs/aws-net-developer-guide/doc_source/how-to-spot-instances.md

 ** *Acquire Computing Capacity Quickly* **
 You have an unanticipated, short\-term need for additional capacity that is not available through On\-Demand Instances\.
 After you’ve analyzed the Spot Price history for your instance type, you request above the highest historical price to greatly improve the likelihood your request will be fulfilled quickly and continue computing until it is complete\.

 After you have performed your analysis, you are ready to request a Spot Instance\.
-In this tutorial the request is equal to the On\-Demand price \($0\.03\) to maximize the chances the request will be fulfilled\.
+For this tutorial the default maximum spot\-instance price is set to be the same as the On\-Demand price \(which is $0\.003 for this tutorial\)\.
+Setting the price in this way maximizes the chances that the request will be fulfilled\.
 You can determine the types of available instances and the On\-Demand prices for instances by going to [Amazon EC2 Pricing page](https://aws.amazon.com/ec2/pricing/)\.

 First specify the \.NET namespaces used in the application\.